NAIA Division I Men's Basketball Glance

 Bethel (Tenn.)-LSU-Alexandria winner vs. Lewis-Clark State-William Penn winner, 3 p.m.

-LSU Shreveport-Georgetown (Ky.) winner vs. Loyola (NO)-Missouri Baptist- Arizona Christian-Wayland Baptist winner, 6:30 p.m.
+LSU Shreveport-Georgetown (Ky.) winner vs. Loyola (NO)- Arizona Christian-Wayland Baptist winner, 6:30 p.m.

 Westmont-Benedictine (Kan.)-Talladega-Pikeville winner vs. St. Thomas (Texas)-Carroll (Mont.)-Oklahoma City-Stillman winner, 8:30 p.m.